 When it comes to die cutting, all it takes are the right settings to create beautifully intricate designs.
-EVERY paper Cardstock Warehouse™ sells is die cut machine compatible and, when using the right settings, will produce crisp, clean cuts like the ones below.
+Almost every paper Cardstock Warehouse™ sells is die cut machine compatible and, when using the right settings, will produce crisp, clean cuts like the ones below.
+(Non-compatible papers are labeled on their individual product page.)

 Before you begin a die cutting project, make sure your blade is sharp and your mats are properly prepared.
 When using a new mat, whether it be Cricut or Silhouette, you will want to condition your mat first.